Victorian Schools Triathlon Championships

 Raise your hand to attract the attention of the lifesavers from the Elwood Lifesaving Club.
 They will be positioned along the swim course in Inflatable Rescue Boats and on rescue craft/boards.
 The lifesavers will provide you support and should you wish to rest a moment and ‘catch your breath’, they will stay with you and assess the situation prior to either executing a rescue and bringing you to the beach, or supporting you to continue with your swim.

 All participants receive a finisher’s medal as they cross the finish line.
-Formal presentations for first, second and third placegetters (male and female) will be conducted on stage at 11:00am once all participants have completed the schools championships.
-There will be random prize draws, so don’t forget to put your race bib in the barrel adjacent to the presentation stage and check the event facebook page for sponsor announcements.
+Formal presentations for first, second and third placegetters (male and female) will be conducted on stage once all participants have completed the School’s championships – approximately 8:45am.

 If your school has not been created in the system, search for ‘Independent School’ and select this option.
-Later in your registration you will be asked to type your school name and please complete this field.
-If required we will connect your entry with others from your school and/or your school once it is created by a teacher.
+Later in your registration you will be asked to type your school name and please complete this field so we can get you connected to your school and the aggregate points competition.

-With over 5000 competitors across the various events the site will be very busy.
-School competitors will be able to collect their bikes and exit the site after the presentations (anticipated 9:30-9:45am).
-When exiting the race venue competitors are requested to use Head St (southern end of the venue) to cross Beach Rd and hence avoid crossing the bike course which extends along Beach Rd to Albert Park.
+With over 2000 competitors across the various events the site will be very busy.
+School competitors will be able to collect their bikes and exit the site after the presentations (anticipated 8:45am).
+When exiting the race venue competitors are requested to take great care when crossing Beach Rd and avoid crossing the bike course.

 Competitor bikes will be ‘racked’ firstly by event type (individual or team) and then by age category.
-These arrangements are to ensure the integrity of the competition and allows competitors to have some understanding of where they are placed in their category.
+These arrangements are to ensure the integrity of the competition and racks are marked with the competitors name and race number.

 Teachers and student can make entry changes until close of entries by accessing the admin section of the registration system.
-If changes are required after the close of entries these should be done at the event registration desk on Saturday 10am – 3pm or Sunday prior to the race starting.
+If changes are required after the close of entries these should be done at the event registration desk on Saturday 12noon – 2:00pm or Sunday prior to the race starting.

 Please let us know if you have any questions and we’ll get back to you as soon as we can.